vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 ![trazer-output](images/trazer-output.png)

-It shows the trace records when the state machine processes a `evStart` trigger and get into the `Waiting` state. `After 5 secs` goes to `DoneWaiting` state and stay there until `After 10 secs` trigger is preocessed returning to `Off` state.
+It shows the trace records when the PulseCounterMgr dispatches a `evActive` trigger to a PulseCounter component, and then it get into the `Setup` state.
+After `ACT_MIN_TIME` seconds it goes to `Active` state and stay there until it receives `evInactive` trigger, causing it goes to `Inactive` state.
+Finally, after `INACT_MAX_TIME` seconds it returns `ACT_MIN_TIME` state.

 Since RKH can generate more than 100 different trace events during its execution, its trace module allow you to filter one or more of them in runtime, so you can choose the traces that you need.